Soly-M-27/simple_shell/README.md

 ## List of commands available

-*ls - lists all files in current working directories *pwd - Displays the current working directory
+* /bin/ls - lists all files in current working directory
+* /bin/ls -l - lists all files in current working directory in long format

 ## Builtins